 You may need experts in several different areas, at different stages of your purchase.
 For example, specialists in:

 - market research, accounting, tax and legal due diligence;

 - employee terms - for example, pension fund provisions;

 - negotiating the deal.

-Ask what the last four deals were that the adviser worked on.
-Ask to speak to the four clients about their experiences.
+Ask about the last four deals that the adviser worked on.
+Ask to speak to the clients involved about their experiences.
 This approach quickly reveals which advisers are good.
 You can also pick up useful tips on buying a business.

-- Explain in writing what your advisers should and should not do.
+- Agree in writing what your advisers should and should not do.
 For example, you could ask a financial adviser to analyse projected margins for orders over £5,000.

 - Coordinating more than one adviser can become complicated.
 Agree to use planning documents, such as a completion checklist.